 No. All men, regardless of age, race, socioeconomic background, religion, sexual orientation, or gender expression are welcome to apply for membership.

 Yes, Delta Lambda Phi has straight Brothers.
 One of the chief strengths of Delta Lambda Phi is its tremendous diversity.

-The Fraternity has had transgendered members practically since its beginnings.
+The Fraternity has had transgender members practically since its beginnings.
 Delta Lambda Phi strives to create an accepting, supportive environment for all men.
-To that end, the Brotherhood now employs the following membership policy: Delta Lambda Phi defines “man” as any person who self-identifies as male at some point during his collegiate experience.
+To that end, the Brotherhood now employs the following membership policy: Delta Lambda Phi defines “man” as any person who self-identifies as male at some point during their collegiate experience.
 Thus, any female-bodied persons who self-identify as male at some time during college are eligible to join, and any male-bodied persons who later transition to a female identity are still considered Brothers of Delta Lambda Phi.
 This policy takes a progressive stance on an often contentious issue, and is an expression both of the Fraternity’s commitment to civil rights, as well as the Bonds of Brotherhood that join all our members.